Finalist, 2019 Walkley Book Award

 Investigative journalist Jess Hill puts perpetrators - and the systems that enable them - in the spotlight.
 See What You Made Me Do is a deep dive into the abuse so many women and children experience - abuse that is often reinforced by the justice system they trust to protect them.
 Critically, it shows that we can drastically reduce the violence - not in generations to come, but today.

 Combining forensic research with riveting storytelling, See What You Made Me Do

-you thought you knew about domestic and family violence.
+you thought you knew about domestic abuse.